 NO PURCHASE OR PAYMENT OF ANY KIND IS NECESSARY TO ENTER OR WIN THIS CONTEST.
 A PURCHASE OR PAYMENT WILL NOT INCREASE OR IMPROVE YOUR CHANCES OF WINNING.

 ELIGIBILITY.
-The Boulder Chamber “Esprit Venture Challenge” (the “Contest”) is only open to entrants who, as of the entry date, are legal entities (for example, a limited liability company, a corporation, etc.) organized under the laws of one of the fifty (50) United States or the District of Columbia, that (a) is duly organized and in good standing with the state of its organization, (b) has a valid Federal Tax Identification Number (“FEIN”), (c) has its principal place of business in Boulder County, Colorado, or has at least one owner or multiple owners (i.e., shareholders, members, partners, etc.) who own at least twenty 50% of the equity of entrant have their principal residence in Boulder County, Colorado, (c) has received less than one million dollars ($1,000,000) in cumulative funding of all types (including, without limitation, capital contributions, stock and debt issuances, loans, revenue, donations, etc.) since the entity was organized, and (d) was formed less than two (2) years before the date of entry into the Contest.
+The Boulder Chamber “Esprit Venture Challenge” (the “Contest”) is only open to entrants who, as of the entry date, are legal entities (for example, a limited liability company, a corporation, etc.) organized under the laws of one of the fifty (50) United States or the District of Columbia, that (a) is duly organized and in good standing with the state of its organization, (b) has a valid Federal Tax Identification Number (“FEIN”), (c) has its principal place of business in Boulder County, Colorado, (c) has received less than one million dollars ($1,000,000) in cumulative funding of all types (including, without limitation, capital contributions, stock and debt issuances, loans, revenue, donations, etc.) since the entity was organized, and (d) was formed less than two (2) years before the date of entry into the Contest.
 Additionally, the individual registering the entity as an entrant must be a permanent legal resident of one of the fifty (50) United States or the District of Columbia, at least eighteen (18) years old, who is an officer, director, owner, member, manager, partner or other representative or agent of entrant who is authorized by the entrant to register the entrant in the Contest.
 The Contest is void outside the eligible Contest territory; and where prohibited or restricted by law.
 Employees, officers and directors of the Boulder Chamber of Commerce, also referred to as the Boulder Chamber (“Sponsor”), Bivio Software Artisans, Inc. d/b/a Public Prize, Inc. (“Administrator”) and their respective parents, subsidiaries, affiliates, divisions, advertising and promotion agencies, and the parents, subsidiaries, and affiliates of each of them, are not eligible to enter.
 The Contest, and any website pages and advertisements relating thereto, is intended for viewing only within the eligible contest territory, and entrants must be present in the eligible Contest territory at the time they enter.
 Entrants must be present at the Esprit Entrepreneur event (“Event”) when the winner is announced, in order to win the Contest.

 TIMING.
 The Contest entry period begins at 12:00 p.m.
-Mountain Time (“MT”) on September 14, 2015 and ends at 11:59 a.m.
-MT on October 14, 2015 (the “Entry Period”).
-The Judging Deadline will be 11:59 a.m.
-MT on October 26, 2015.
-The Public Voting Deadline will be 11:59 a.m.
-MT on November 9, 2015.
-The finalists will be announced 12:00 p.m.
-MT on November 10, 2015, and the winner will be announced on November 18, 2015.
+Mountain Time (“MT”) on August 1, 2016 and ends at 12 p.m. (noon).
+MT on August 30, 2016 (the “Entry Period”).
+The Public Voting period begins at 12 p.m. (noon) MT on September 6, 2016 and ends at 12 p.m. (noon) MT on September 20, 2016.
+The ten (10) semi-finalists will be announced before 12:00 p.m.
+MT on September 21, 2016.
+The Judging Event will be at 5:00 p.m.MT on September 29, 2016.
+The three (3) finalists will be announced before 12 p.m. (noon) MT on September 30, 2016., The winner will be announced at the Event on October 25, 2016 and on the Contest web site before 12 p.m. (noon) on October 26, 2016.
 Administrator’s computer is the official timekeeping device for the Contest.

 HOW TO ENTER.